 This weekend’s Bottom Line column:

-Thirty-year fixed mortgage rates increased ever so lightly in the past week, averaging 4.28 percent nationally after ending the previous week at 4.23 percent, according to data released Thursday morning by Freddie Mac.
+Mortgage dipped slightly in the past week, with 30-year fixed rates averaging 4.28 percent nationally and 15-year rates averaging 3.32 percent, according to data released Thursday morning by Freddie Mac.

 Here are the numbers in New England: